MattTS01/Quake-III-Arena-D3D11-HDR/README.md

 Note: Currently does not support non-HDR displays at all.
 Will exit out on start-up if HDR support is not available.

+# Known issues
+- Areas with animated textures appear darker than expected
+- 4k resolution doesn't seem to fill the screen properly
+- scoring/leaderboard seems broken

 # HDR CVARs

-r_hdrformat - 0 HDR10 ST2084, 1 FP16 linear scRGB (not currently handled properly)
+- r_hdrformat - 0 HDR10 ST2084, 1 FP16 linear scRGB (not currently handled properly)
-r_maxoutput - sets the max display output for metadata and tonemapping in cd/m^2 r_minoutput - sets the min display output for metadata in cd/m^2 r_maxcll - sets the max content luminance in cd/m^2 r_maxfall - sets the max frame average luminance in cd/m^2
+- r_maxoutput - sets the max display output for metadata and tonemapping in cd/m^2
+- r_minoutput - sets the min display output for metadata in cd/m^2
+- r_maxcll - sets the max content luminance in cd/m^2
+- r_maxfall - sets the max frame average luminance in cd/m^2